-You can find my guide for installing Koha on Windows, Mac, or Linux using a virtual machine here:
+Interested in running Koha on Windows, Mac, or Linux using a virtual machine?
+You can follow my guide here:

 Koha Install Guide